jeremyScript/ds-algo/notes/linked-list.md

 -> return the value of the deleted node
 ```

 There are other variations of LinkedLists as well.
 One is a doubly LinkedList, where you have a previous and next pointer on each node.
 This can be helpful if you want to be able to do lookups from the tail or from the head.
+In a singly linked list, if you just had a pointer to a node in the middle of a list, there would be no way to know what nodes came before it.
+Not a problem in a doubly linked list.

 ## Summary